This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Risks of Releasing Non-Native Species

-- Disease Transmission: Captive snakes carry hidden health risks
+- Disease Transmission: Captive snakes introduce pathogens to wildlife.

 Impact on Local Ecosystems and Wildlife